markjfisher/kOS-Astrogator/GameData/kOS-Astrogator/README.md

 For instance, transfers to Minmus may be intercepted by the Mun, so you should check any nodes created do reach the intended SOI and make adjustments if not from within your scripts.

-This mod is a wrapper to Astrogator''s functionality, and does not do any changes to the calculated burns or nodes.
+This mod is a wrapper to Astrogator's functionality, and does not do any changes to the calculated burns or nodes.

 ## Example usage